4 ways to brainstorm with reluctant writers | Homeschool writing

 Q: When we brainstorm, my son wants to skip the planning part and jump right into the actual writing.
 It’s frustrating for him to just put some of his thoughts down and not expand on them right then and there.
 He has a hard time stopping his flow of ideas.
 Any tips?

-A: As much as he wishes he could do so, it’s often counterproductive for a child to pour out his whole story in free-spirit style.
+A: As much as they wish could do so, it’s often counterproductive for kids to pour out their whole story in free-spirit style.
 Without a plan, children have no sense of direction, and the story can quickly lose focus and disintegrate into a jumble of words.
 Instead, help them view brainstorming as a time of preparation—a part of the pre-writing process.

 Teach Brainstorming Skills

 If you always let your kids write as the ideas come—and they never learn to slow down and plan their course—they’ll struggle with:

 - Essays and reports that require summarizing and rephrasing of research so as not to plagiarize.